 It should be noted that in the three years investigated, no media worker died.
 While in Armenia the main method of resolving conflicts with journalists was legal action, in Georgia physical attacks prevail, and in Moldova, this is true of non-physical and/or cyber-based attacks and threats.
 The number of legal cases against media workers in the latter two countries is comparatively low.

-According to JFJ’s methodology, there are three main types of attack (further divided into subcategories) against media workers:
+There are three main types of attack (further divided into subcategories) against media workers: